unstacked-labs/genkit-rshow-starter/instructions.md

 ---

-## Step 8: Create the Commit Messages Tool
+## Create the Commit Messages Tool

 Our second tool will fetch commit messages from a user's recent GitHub activity.